IPA JobMatch er en job analyse, der ser jobbet indefra.

-The environment is characterised by people who think in new, creative and development-oriented ways.
-The tasks are primarily oriented towards change and the development of ideas, products, markets, technologies and methods.
-This can range from the invention of a new product in a narrow field to a strategic change of the organisation and its products in response to changes in the environment.
-There are many ways in which individuals can express their creativity.
+The environment is characterized by people who are innovative, creative and development-oriented.
+The tasks are primarily oriented towards change and development of ideas, products, markets, technologies and methods.
+This can range from the invention of a new product within a narrow field of expertise to a strategic change of the organization and its products in relation to the changing environment.
+There are many ways for individuals to express their creativity.

 They are typically people who believe that almost anything is possible and that you can shape and influence the world around you.